 Based on the objectives, how much time would it take to address these objectives?

-Present Level drives objectives.
-GELDS are always our aim with objectives written to address pre-requisite skills attempting to reach them.
-Objectives drive services and should be written with the aim in attaining within a year.
+Present level drives objectives.
+GELDS are always our aim, with objectives written to address pre-requisite skills in attempting to reach them.
+Objectives drive services and should be written with the aim of attaining them within a year.
 For example, if I have a student who needs direct skill instruction in every domain and speech, the initial IEP team may recommend 4-5 times a week in the morning or afternoon session.
 We must offer the services, we try to work with parents on afternoon versus morning.
 However, we have to provide the services.
-Teachers have the autonomy to move students from morning to afternoon and vice-versa
+Teachers have the autonomy to move students from morning to afternoon and vice-versa.

 Where are a student’s needs best met?

 Settings: Services drive the settings (Exceptionality does not drive our services)…We offer a continuum to our students driven by the students’ skill set and instructional programming.

 Services will be determined by the IEP team and will be based on some or all of the following criteria: